ntluong95/quarto-wingman/README.md

 ![](https://raw.githubusercontent.com/ntluong95/quarto-wingman/refs/heads/main/resources/footnote.png)

 - Add a `Run Inline Code` button to `.r` and `.py` script that allows user to run code in comment.
 It is useful for data exploration task where you want to keep the experiment code in your script without interfere the entire workflow.
+For now the feature only works in Positron.

 ![](https://raw.githubusercontent.com/ntluong95/quarto-wingman/refs/heads/main/resources/inline-code.png)